winsonliwh/training-manual/docs/00_getting_prepared_for_class.md

 - GitHub belongs to **"Code Collaboration & Version Control"** category of the tech stack, while **TortoiseGit can be primarily classified under "Git Tools"**.

+#### What is the diff between HEAD and master branches?
+- The simple answer is that HEAD is a **pointer/label** to the most recent commit of the branch you are currently on. master is the default branch created when you initialized a git repository (e.g. git init ).
+You can delete the master branch (e.g. git branch -D master ).
+You cannot delete the HEAD pointer.
 #### What is the difference between ```git add .``` and ```git add -u```?
 - ```git add .``` will ad everything in current directory.
 - ```git add -u``` only adds currently tracked files (which have been modified) to the staging area and also checks if they have been deleted (if yes, they are removed from staging area).
 This means that it does not stage new files.

+#### Can you explain more about git diff staged HEAD?
+- ```git diff --staged``` will only show changes to files in the "staged" area. ```git diff HEAD``` will show all changes to tracked files.
+If you have all changes staged for commit, then both commands will output the same.

 #### What is the difference between ```git diff --cached``` vs ```git diff --staged```?
 - Same: --staged is a synonym of --cached